AnatoliiChub/PetSafeBrands/README.md

             buildConfigField("Boolean", "MOCK_API", "false")   // change to true for debug mode }
 ```
 But, **please note** that all the data in this case are hardcoded and can be inconsistent.
-For example **historical** api always returns  rates for the same day.(See [Challenges](https://github.com/AnatoliiChub/PetSafeBrands/tree/develop?tab=readme-ov-file#challenges) for more information regarding the historical api)
+For example **historical** api always returns  rates for the same day.(See [Challenges](https://github.com/AnatoliiChub/PetSafeBrands/tree/develop?tab=readme-ov-file#challenges) for more information regarding the historical api).
+So on the second screen in Debug Mode, you will see 5 identical items.

 ## Challenges
 Since I've used the free tier of Fixer api, I should say a couple words regarding my solution.